Councilor: Position 5

 Voice: (503) 526–2370

-Marc joined the City Council on November 6, 2008, after he was elected to fill an open, unexpired term.
+Marc joined the City Council in November, 2008, after he was elected to fill an open, unexpired term.
 Before joining the Council, Marc worked on the City’s Planning Commission

 and the Committee for Community Involvement

 .
-Marc believes in strong public involvement, a strong visioning process, good planning for downtown, effective economic development, and attention to detail across the wide range of services the City offers to its residents, employers, and employees.
+Marc believes in strong public involvement, a rich community vision, good planning for downtown, effective economic development, and attention to detail across the wide range of services the City offers to its residents, employers, and employees.

 City of Beaverton Boards & Commissions